-Prior to September 22, 2016, neither PacNet nor its affiliates, directors, or officers had ever been accused—much less charged and convicted—of any criminal offense arising from its business activities.
-To the contrary, PacNet's history of compliance and cooperation with law enforcement agencies and anti-money laundering initiatives was publicly recognized and appreciated.
+Prior to September 22, 2016, neither PacNet Services nor its affiliates, directors, or officers had ever been accused—much less charged and convicted—of any criminal offense arising from its business activities.
+To the contrary, PacNet Service's history of compliance and cooperation with law enforcement agencies and anti-money laundering initiatives was publicly recognized and appreciated.

-Over the following 13 months the group debated vigorously with the Office of Foreign Asset Controls to remove the names of the affected directors and employees from the SDN list.
+Over the following 12 months, the group debated vigorously with the Office of Foreign Asset Controls to remove the affected directors' and employees' names from the SDN list.
 Despite each person being removed from the list with unprecedented speed, the reputations and livelihoods of the affected individuals were irreparably damaged by OFAC's actions.
-The negative consequences endure to this day.
+The negative consequences, including Civil Forfeiture actions, endure to this day.

 A surprising number of organizations believe that OFAC is a judicial body and that companies or individuals named to their list of sanctions have been charged and tried or otherwise given due process.
 However, this belief is incorrect, as many jurisdictions are slowly beginning to understand.

-Despite OFAC's designation of the PacNet Services Group of Companies as a Transnational Criminal Organization, and the sanctioning of 12 PacNet employees, no PacNet company nor any employee, director or shareholder of any PacNet company has ever been charged with any crime, in any jurisdiction, at any time in PacNet's history.
+Despite OFAC's designation of the PacNet Services Group of Companies as a Transnational Criminal Organization and the sanctioning of 12 PacNet employees, no PacNet Services company nor any employee, director or shareholder of any PacNet Services company had ever been charged with any crime, in any jurisdiction, at any time in PacNet Service's history.

-On 26 October 2017, OFAC announced removal of the entire PacNet Group of Companies from its sanctions list.
+On 26 October 2017, OFAC announced the removal of the entire PacNet Services Group of Companies from its sanctions list.
 However, the announcement lacked the sensationalized media coverage dedicated to the original designations.
-There has been a disappointing lack of media curiosity and discussion regarding OFAC's unprecedented and outrageous actions in designating PacNet, a reputable organization with no criminal history, as a Transnational Criminal Organization and its speedy removal of all associated individuals and companies from its list.
+There has been a disappointing lack of media curiosity and discussion regarding OFAC's unprecedented and outrageous actions in designating PacNet Services, a reputable organization with no criminal history, as a Transnational Criminal Organization and its subsequent speedy removal of all associated individuals and companies from its list.